yavuzsunor/PUI2018_ys3226/HW7_ys3226/README.md

 ## This notebook is designed to pratice with both geopandas and census data.

-This is a simple spatial exploratory analysis of census data.
-The goal is to assess wheather the location of the linkNYC access points is optimal to guarantee a more "democratic" access to the internet.
+For the API, I used myAPI variable from the myCensus.py notebook.